Hansade2005/pixel-pilot/templates/social-media-announcements.md

 ### Instagram Caption
 ```
-🚀 Pixel Pilot is LIVE! 🤖
+🚀 PiPilot is LIVE! 🤖

 The future of app development is here!
 Build professional web apps through AI conversations.
 No coding required!